Telangana: Geography

-The annual rainfall is between 900 and 1500 mm in northern Telangana and 700 to 900 mm in southern Telangana, from the southwest monsoons.
+The annual rainfall is between 900 and 1500mm in northern Telangana and 700 to 900mm in southern Telangana, from the southwest monsoons.
 Telangana contains various soil types, some of which are red sandy loams (Chalaka), Red loamy sands (Dubba), lateritic soils, salt-affected soils, alluvial soils, shallow to medium black soils and very deep black cotton soils.
 These soil types allow the planting of a variety of fruits and vegetable crops such as mangoes, oranges, coconut, sugarcane, paddy, banana and flower crops.

 Climate

 Telangana is a semi-arid area and has a predominantly hot and dry climate.
-Summers start in March, and peak in May with average high temperatures in the 37-38 C range.
-The monsoon arrives in June and lasts until September with about 755 mm (29.7 inches) of precipitation.
+Summers start in March, and peak in mid-April with average high temperatures in the 37-38 C range.
+The monsoon arrives in June and lasts until Late-September with about 755 mm (29.7 inches) of precipitation.
 A dry, mild winter starts in late November and lasts until early February with little humidity and average temperatures in the 22–23 C range.